swataswayam-14/FarmGenie/README.md

   - Helpful Guides: Access informative guides and tips to help farmers maximize the benefits of available programs and resources.

-## Features

-**Website**
+##### Website

 - The website is built using a Turborepo, which is a high-performance build system that helps manage the complexity of a mono repo.
 - The front end is built using Next.js, a React framework that provides server-side rendering, static site generation, and other performance optimizations.
-The backend is also built using Next.js that handles the communication between the front end and the ML backend.
+The backend is also built using Next.js which handles the communication between the front end and the ML backend.

 The Next.js backend is responsible for the following tasks:

-1.	**Request Handling**: The Next.js server receives all the requests from the frontend, such as user queries, and passes them to the Redis queue.
+1.	**Request Handling**: The Next.js server receives all the requests from the front end, such as user queries, and passes them to the Redis queue.
 2.	**Redis Queue**: A Redis queue is used to manage incoming requests.
 This helps distribute the load across multiple worker node processes, ensuring the ML backend does not get overwhelmed.
 3.	**Worker node Processes**: Multiple worker nodes are set up to consume the requests from the Redis queue.
 These processes then pass the requests to the ML backend for processing.
-4.	**ML Backend Integration**: The Next.js backend communicate with the ML backend, which is responsible for handling the various ML tasks, such as query classification, subproblem generation, and retrieval-augmented generation (RAG).
+4.	**ML Backend Integration**: The Next.js backend communicates with the ML backend, which is responsible for handling the various ML tasks, such as query classification, subproblem generation, and retrieval-augmented generation (RAG).
 5.	**Database Integration**: The website uses a single PostgreSQL database, provided by Neon DB, as the single source of truth.
-This database stores all the user, farmer, and retailer data, as well as the content for the official farmgenie website.
+This database stores all the user, farmer, and retailer data, as well as the content for the official Farmgenie website.
 6.	**User Management**: The Next.js backend handles user management, including authentication, authorization, and user data storage in the PostgreSQL database (neon tech).
 7.	**Scalability**: The use of a Redis queue and multiple worker node processes ensures the application can scale to handle a large number of concurrent user requests without overloading the ML backend.
 8.	**Deployment**: The entire application, including the frontend, backend, and ML components, is packaged and deployed using Docker containers, ensuring consistent and reliable deployment across different environments.